 Ground rent is a payment made by the buyer of a lease property to a freeholder every year.
 This is usually the case for most leasehold properties and costs between £100-300 a year (depending on the freeholder).
 This article details the obligations and liabilities associated with ground rent.

 Before entering any leasehold agreement the purchase contract is to be reviewed carefully by a qualified solicitor who can advise accordingly.
 The leaseholder can also read through the contract carefully and raise any issues or questions regarding the leasehold agreement.

-In particular, look out for any ground rent increases that may be stipulated in your contract.
-These are often included to allow rent to keep up with inflation.
-However, sometimes the fees can double after set periods of time, such as 25 years.
-On a property with a long lease, say 200 years or more, this can lead to unmanageable ground rent prices and can result in the property becoming virtually unsellable.
+In particular, increases to ground rent should be identified as this is often added to allow rent to keep up with inflation.
+However, this fee can end of doubling after a set period of time.
+On properties with long leases such as 200 years or more, this can lead to unmanageable ground rent prices.

-Even if your landlord doesn’t request payment from you, this doesn’t necessarily mean that you don’t have to pay it.
-They may request the money late and are legally able to recover unpaid ground rent going back six years.
-What’s more, you can be asked to pay for the full amount in one go.
+Even if the freeholder doesn’t request payment, it doesn’t necessarily mean that the ground rent should not be paid.
+The freeholder can make a late request for the money and is legally able to recover unpaid ground rent going back six years.
+Additionally, the leaseholder can be asked to pay for the full amount in one go.